sovrin-foundation/protocol/protocol.md

 If an Issuer is pre-issuing its Revocation Registry (recommended), then no ledger write is required for Issuance.
 Otherwise, a single transaction to update the Revocation Registry is required before the Claim can be used.

 Updates to a Revocation Registry can be batched.
 If an Issuer issues and revokes a large number of Claims in a short period of time, these issuances and revocations can be combined in one efficient transaction.
-### Proving Sub-Protocol
+### Authentication Sub-Protocol
-Proving also follows the Negotiation Pattern with one caveat: there would not be a leading Proof Offer.
-The Proving Sub-Protocol would start with a Proof Request.
+The Authentication sub-protocol describes the interaction between the Relying Party and Identity Owner.
+This interaction also follows the Negotiation Pattern with one caveat: there would not be a leading Proof Offer.
+The Authentication Sub-Protocol would start with a Proof Request.
 If a Claim holder could not or wished not to provide Proof as requested by the Proof Request, then the claim holder could send a Proof Offer that described the proof it was willing to share.
+The Authentication sub-protocol lists guidelines that the Relying Party could follow while constructing the Proof Request such that the Identity Owner can ensure that requested information respects its privacy.

 Here is the mapping to the pattern:
 * The **Relying Party** assumes the *Acquirer* role in the pattern.